On Tilted Losses in Machine Learning: Theory and Applications: TERM in Practice: Use Cases

 \section{TERM in Practice: Use Cases}

-We now showcase the {flexibility}, {wide applicability}, and competitive performance of the TERM framework through empirical results on a variety of real-world problems such as handling outliers (Section~\ref{sec:exp:robustness}), ensuring fairness and improving generalization (Section~\ref{sec:exp:pca}), and addressing compound issues (Section~\ref{sec:exp:multi_obj}).
+We now showcase the {flexibility}, {wide applicability}, and competitive performance of the TERM framework through empirical results on a variety of real-world problems such as handling outliers (Section~\ref{sec:exp:robustness}), ensuring fairness and improving generalization (Section~\ref{sec:exp:fairness}), and addressing compound issues (Section~\ref{sec:exp:multi_obj}).
 Despite the relatively straightforward modification TERM makes to traditional ERM, we show that $t$-tilted losses not only outperform ERM, but either outperform or are competitive with state-of-the-art, problem-specific tailored baselines on a wide range of applications.
 We provide implementation details in Appendix~\ref{appen:exp_detail}.
-All code, datasets, and experiments are publicly available at \href{https://github.com/litian96/TERM}{\texttt{github.com/litian96/TERM}}.
-For experiments with positive $t$ (Section ~\ref{sec:exp:pca}), we tune $t \in \{0.1, 1, 2, 5, 10, 50, 100, 200\}$ on the validation set.
-In our initial robust regression experiments, we find that the performance is robust to various $t$'s, and we thus use a fixed $t=-2$ for all experiments involving negative $t$ (Section~\ref{sec:exp:robustness} and Section~\ref{sec:exp:multi_obj}).
-For all values of $t$ tested, the number of iterations required to solve TERM is within 2$\times$ that of standard ERM, with the same per-iteration complexity.
+All code, datasets, and experiments are publicly available at \href{https://github.com/litian96/TERM}{\texttt{github.com/litian96/TERM}}. {The applications explored are summarized in Table~\ref{table: applications} below.}

+\paragraph{{Choosing $t$.}}{{In applications when we consider tradeoffs between different objectives (e.g., fair meta-learning and federated learning), we perform a grid search over $t$ from \{0.1, 1, 2, 5, 10, 50, 100, 200\} on the validation set and pick the one with the best fairness performance while not degrading mean performance.
+When there is not a single t dominating other values (e.g., fair PCA), we report results under different values of $t$.} In our initial robust regression experiments, we find that the performance is robust to various $t$'s, and we thus use a fixed $t=-2$ for all experiments involving negative $t$ (Section~\ref{sec:exp:robustness} and Section~\ref{sec:exp:multi_obj}).
+For all values of $t$ tested, the number of iterations required to solve TERM is within 2$\times$ that of standard ERM, with the same per-iteration complexity.}